 - Click on the Access Level drop-down menu

 Figure 4 - Removing collaborator from folder.

-Recommendation: When sharing links, access level for the shared links should be set at the "Collaborators Only" level to restrict access to a controlled group of individuals you have invited to collaborate on the working folder.
+Recommendation: When sharing links, the access level for the shared links should be set at the "Collaborators Only" level to restrict access to a controlled group of individuals you have invited to collaborate on the working folder.

 To restrict shared links to "Collaborators Only" access level for a folder and its files, follow the steps below (this assumes that collaborators have already been invited to the folder.
 See section on Collaborator Access Levels section for more details):